← back to guides

 • Codehamr inside WSL2, a real Linux sandbox.

-They talk to each other over host.docker.internal.
+They talk to each other over plain localhost, thanks to WSL2 mirrored networking (Windows 11 22H2+).
 No Docker Desktop, no GPU passthrough.

 For the plain non-sandboxed path see Run codehamr on Windows 11.